vmakarov28/Alpaca-Stock-Trading-Bot/README.md

     pip install --upgrade pip

-Troubleshooting:

-    Installation takes time; be patient.
+Troubleshooting
-    If build fails, ensure all dependencies from Step 1 are installed.
+- If build fails, ensure all dependencies from Step 1 are installed.

 ## Step 4: Install CUDA Toolkit in WSL